oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a2s2"/>

-**Section II –** RCT will abide by all Ryerson University and Oakham House policies and procedures.
+**Section II –** OCT will abide by all Ryerson University and Oakham House policies and procedures.

 <a name="a3"/>